agarrharr/adam.garrett-harris.com/content/blog/2021-08-16-learning-ios-development/index.md

 - career
 ---

 I quit my job as a full-stack software engineer back in March 2021.
-I was burned out, depressed and I didn't enjoy working on back end software.
-After a year of quarantining at home it felt like I valued different things than the company I worked for and I had zero motivation to work on what I was supposed to work on.
+I was burned out, depressed and I didn't enjoy working on back-end software.
+After a year of quarantining at home, it felt like I valued different things than the company I worked for and I had zero motivation to work on what I was supposed to work on.
 That's not a good place to be, so I told my team, they were very understanding, and I took a week off and got a therapist.
-Eventually I decided that the best thing for me to do was to take a break.
+Eventually, I decided that the best thing for me to do was to take a break.

 What I've been wanting to do for a while is learn iOS development.
 But I also needed to finish renovating the main floor of our house so that we can rent it out.